velocify/angular-styleguide/a1/README.md

 ### Bindable Members Up Top
 ###### [Style [Y033](#style-y033)]

-  - Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.
+  - Place bindable members at the top of the controller, and not spread through the controller code.

     *Why?*: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.